 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

-The theatre was used as a cinema until 1975; it was called the New Victoria Cinema.
+It was built with stage facilities that were used for Big Band nights and one-off stage acts later branching out into ballet and live shows alongside film screenings.
+The theatre was also used as a cinema until 1975; it was called the New Victoria Cinema.